top of page

 • Esgrid for sustainable procurement processes.

-• Things SA, creators of waste segregation platform kuhuviia.ee, for innovative service design.
+• Things SA, creators of the waste segregation platform kuhuviia.ee, for innovative service design.

 • 2C Ventures Climate Fund for investments in early-stage green tech.